 In preparation for a pilot digital preservation project in the spring of 2013, pamphlets in the library printed in the American Civil War period were surveyed and selected ones were chosen as potential candidates for digitization.
 Seventy-four of these, ones without freely available digitally preserved copies, were then digitized by the Harvard Library's Imaging Services; 58 more were added in January 2014.
 Special thanks go to Todd Bachmann of Imaging Services for his help.
 The results of this inventory process are presented in this guide.

-This guide is to materials in Andover-Harvard's collection that also have a digital version available.
+This guide is to materials in Harvard Divinity School Library's collection that also have a digital version available.
 It is not a complete inventory of materials in the library from this time period--in addition to those that are scheduled to be digitized, there are many more with existing digital copies that have been added to this guide.
 Given the library's history and location, many of the items are from the northeastern United States and reflect the library's Unitarian and Congregational heritage, but there are items from other areas and from other traditions (Presbyterian, Reformed, Methodist, Episcopalian, and others), including one by Rabbi David Einhorn.

 The guide is arranged by genre.
 There are links to a digitized copy available at Harvard, Hathi Trust, or other freely available sources.
 Some additional material from the manuscripts and archives collection have been added.